maplibre/maplibre-native/design-proposals/2023-11-06-ambient-cache-initialization-speed-improvement.md

 ## Proposed Change

 We propose to split the ambient cache from the offline database cache.
-In terms of database structure, that means create two new tables.
-Let's say ambient_tiles and ambient_resources.
+In terms of database structure, that means two new tables are created.
+They will be called `ambient_tiles` and `ambient_resources`.

 ### When we need to store resource for ambient cache: